 You might notice the cheeseburger kids’ meal is $7.99.
 It comes with two sides and a drink.
 I always recommend fries for one side, then grabbing an item from the cooler that has additional sides.
 It usually has items like packs of grapes, carrots, yogurt, juice boxes, small waters, etc.

 You can work it however you would like.
-For me, a hamburger with fries and one additional side plus a drink for $7.99 is decent considering it’s Disney.
+For me, a hamburger with fries, an additional side, plus a drink for $7.99 is decent considering it’s Disney.

 Their menu has items like tacos, tortilla soup, enchiladas, and other inspired Mexican dishes.

-Rix is a bar with a small menu of appetizer-style items.
+Rix Sports Bar is a bar with a small menu of appetizer-style items.
 It’s located next door to El Mercado.

 Cafe Rix has undergone a complete makeover and is a fairly unique stop in comparison to what’s available at other hotels.

 They have items like pastries, sweets, coffee, and even a gelato case.